EXCLUSIVE-Tens of millions of J&J COVID-19 shots sit at Baltimore factory -sources

 J&J has not specified whether it needs Emergent to restart production to hit its 2022 target.
 It has another manufacturing facility in Leiden, Netherlands, and production agreements with other contract manufacturers, including Catalent Inc CTLT.N and India's Biological E.

-The United States contracted with J&J for 100 million shots in 2020 and ordered an additional 100 million in March.
+The United States contracted with J&J for 100 million shots in 2020.

 Last week, the FDA authorized J&J's vaccine as a booster for people who are already vaccinated but desire additional protection against COVID-19, including anyone over age 18 who originally received the company's single-dose shot.